-13. What we may do: an action-pointed summary
+14. What we may do: an action-pointed summary

-In this penultimate section I want to list briefly the kind of things that we can do to reclaim some of our better human sense, understanding and connection, so assuming our better pastoral healthcare and - inseparably - the well-motivated good health of our practitioners.
-For necessary brevity I here hardly expand on these suggestions - I have done so extensively elsewhere.
+What are the kind of things that we can do to reclaim some of our better human sense, understanding and connection?
+How may we thus assure our better pastoral healthcare and - inseparably - the well-motivated good health of our practitioners?
+For necessary brevity these listed suggestions are merely outlined, not expounded - greater detail is found elsewhere.

 Are these changes 'transformational'?
-I think of them more as ecological or conservationist: reclaiming, enabling and protecting the more natural human ecosystems that can grow in sustainable ways - yet are so prone to destruction by industrial-type processes.
+They are probably better termed as ecological or conservationist: reclaiming, enabling and protecting the more natural human eco-systems that can grow in sustainable ways, yet - as we have witnessed so painfully over the last thirty years - are so prone to destruction by zealously applied industrial-type processes.
 So, like much environmentalism, these suggestions are about the retrieval, and then stewardship, of what we are losing with such heedless scramble for 'efficiency'.